dfhoughton/trufflehunter/README.md

 ```

-Trufflehunter (th) is a tool for quickly extracting lines from a log file
+Trufflehunter (hun) is a tool for quickly extracting lines from a log file
 within a specified time range.
 Its required arguments are a log file name and
 a time expression.

 Examples
 ========

-    > th log.txt from 3 am today until 3:15
+    > hun log.txt from 3 am today until 3:15
     2019-01-12 3:00:01 -- tomorrow and tomorrow and tomorrow
     sometimes there's garbage between timestamps
     2019-01-12 3:05:13 -- creeps in this petty pace from day to day